-A land of history and legend in this quiter but wilder part of Wales
+A land of history and legend in this quieter, wilder part of Wales

-A traditional rural scene of patch worked green fields, deciduous woodlands and coniferous forestry complete with meandering river is the Upper Usk Valley.
-The area offers a natural beauty to rival better well-known areas of Wales.
-Tucked neatly between the Mynydd Epynt and the Carmarthen Fans, the Upper Usk Valley is regularly used by film and television companies attracted by its unspoiled countryside largely unchanged for 500 years.
+A traditional rural scene of patch worked green fields, deciduous woodlands and coniferous forestry complete with meandering rivers is the Upper Usk Valley.
+The area offers a natural beauty that rivals better well-known areas of Wales.
+Tucked neatly between the Mynydd Epynt, Brecon Beacons and the Carmarthen Fans, the Upper Usk Valley is regularly used by film and television companies attracted by its unspoiled countryside largely unchanged for 500 years.

 This is the “Wilder Side of Wales” where the River Usk starts its 63 mile journey.